SAL-UTATIONS! Frelick has Debut for the Ages in Brewers Victory!

 In the fifth, Frelick, the number two prospect for the Brewers wasted no time scoring his first run when he touched home plate off of a Brice Turang sacrifice fly.
 The next batter, Blake Perkins singled to score Owen Miller which cut the gap down to 3-2.

-With Frelick’s first big league hit and his first run in the show checked off, he added his first Major League RBI in the sixth, driving in Andruw Monastario with a single to tie the game at 3-3.
+With Frelick’s first big league hit and his first run in the show checked off, he added his first Major League RBI in the sixth, driving in Jesse Winker with a single to tie the game at 3-3.

 The Braves mounted a threat in the ninth, but Devin Williams earned his 25th save of the season by escaping a bases-loaded jam with a strikeout of Ozzie Albies.